 3. Inbound marketing

 Often called content marketing, inbound marketing is a method of attracting prospective customers by providing them with content like blogs, podcasts and ebooks on your area of expertise with the intention of building rapport and generating leads.
 This content is often given in exchange for their name and email address so that they become a contact that you can send more content to.
 Then when the prospect is ready to engage or purchase, they approach you over your competitors because of the trust you have built through the content you’ve given them.
-Trinity Grammar School in Sydney offer a great example of a successful school blog that not only builds leads but is very informative for parents, both current and prospective.
+Trinity Grammar School in Sydney offers a great example of a successful school blog that not only builds leads but is very informative for parents, both current and prospective.

 4. Pay Per Click advertising (PPC)